Fix: Hopper 3 External Hard Drive Disappearing from DVR Menu

 Cables do everything, from powering your devices to connecting them with other devices.

 But if your cables are damaged, you can expect a bunch of issues from your devices.
+Check the USB cable you use to connect the hard drive to your Hopper 3.

 If the cable or connector is damaged, it’s probably the cause of the problem.